-It perhaps goes without saying that in some cases, context is king, and how different people interpret a song can drastically change the meaning of it.
+It perhaps goes without saying that in some cases, context is king, and how different people interpret a song can drastically change its meaning of it.
 And indeed, some artists deliberately muddy the waters to make it difficult for the listener.
 And, not to mention, that a songwriter – or the musician/vocalist – will take the part of someone else, or some fantastical/fantasy figure, to fit the subject of a song.

 Or, in other words, no allegations of actual impropriety are intended with this Tuesday Ten, particularly as some of these songs have some difficult subjects and events in them.

-A Question of Time
+/A Question of Time

-Actually one of Depeche Mode’s greatest eighties singles, in my eyes – that propulsive monster of a rhythm and an irresistible synth hook do the work – but the lyrics are worth challenging.
+Actually one of Depeche Mode’s greatest eighties singles, in my eyes – that propulsive monster of rhythm and an irresistible synth hook do the work – but the lyrics are worth challenging.
 Martin Gore is writing – and Dave Gahan is singing – about a girl of fifteen, and a desire to protect from worse people…except that there is another desire on display, too.
-It’s the lascivious delivery in particular that adds the creepy edge here (You’re only fifteen / and you look good – the emphasis to the delivery is key), while it is admitted later that his instincts are frankly predatory: I know my kind / and what goes on in their minds.
+It’s the lascivious delivery, in particular, that adds the creepy edge here (You’re only fifteen / and you look good – the emphasis to the delivery is key), while it is admitted later that his instincts are frankly predatory: I know my kind / and what goes on in their minds.

-Don’t Stand So Close to Me
+/Don’t Stand So Close to Me

 I’m kinda surprised that more songs about schoolgirl/teacher relationships weren’t suggested in the initial list, but this one stood out as an obvious candidate to feature here.
-One of the bands best-known and biggest hits, it is a curious cross between reggae and post-punk influences, but at the heart it is the tale of classroom flirting followed by a clandestine relationship that gets found out.
+One of the band’s best-known and biggest hits, it is a curious cross between reggae and post-punk influences, but at the heart, it is the tale of classroom flirting followed by a clandestine relationship that gets found out.
 Interestingly the story of the inspiration behind it has changed over the years, perhaps a reflection of the times?

-Girl You’ll Be A Woman Soon
+/Girl, You’ll Be A Woman Soon

-Just For You
+/Just For You